mjdecker/mjdecker.github.io/_projects/software-testing/code-review.md

 	* Can be any programming language, as long as you can complete this project's requirements
 	* \>= 10KLOC
 	* Development process regularly uses issues and pull requests
-* Give statistics on chosen project, include:
+* Give report on chosen project, include:
+	* Summary of project
 	* LOC (blank-lines, comments, code, total)
 	* \# files, \# classes, & \# functions & methods
 	* Halstead's